-In cooler locations, foxglove, delphinium, hollyhocks and cineraria would be overflowing in gardens.
-Dahlias and ranunculi can be peppered through the staples of zinnia, portulaca and gomphrena.
+Foxglove, delphinium, hollyhocks and cineraria would overflow in gardens in cooler locations.
+Dahlias and ranunculi can be peppered through zinnia, portulaca and gomphrena staples.

 I have no set colour scheme but to create a focal point, I use colours from the opposite end of the colour wheel, purple and yellow or blue and orange.
 The riot of opposite colours diverts visitors eyes from my clothesline and bathroom window.

-I buy trays and trays of seedlings at the start of each season, but especially winter.
+I buy trays and seedlings at the start of each season, especially in winter.
 If I cannot get my colour through flowers then it is the leaves that steal the show, such as, kale, coleus and amaranthus.

 Now we have chosen our glorious colours, we turn to how to get the most out of them.
 Preparation is the key to success.
 If they are going into the ground, prepare the soil by rejuvenating it with a good organic matter which nourishes the plants while it improves the soil.
 A regular in my garden regime is 5 in 1 Organic Fertiliser, turned into the beds when preparing the area.
-Once planted they are mulched and, on the day of planting, a good drenching with Searles SeaMax Fish and Kelp which is followed up every fortnight.
+Once planted they are mulched and, on the day of planting, a good drenching with Searles SeaMax Organic Fertiliser Liquid is followed up every fortnight.
 For baskets or pots, where I do not want fertiliser aroma on a regular basis, I tend to use Searles Flourish Flower & Foliage after the initial watering in of SeaMax.
 All are indulged with Searles Robust as a controlled release, think of it as a main meal and the Flourish or SeaMax as dessert.
-Dessert may not keep you alive, but always makes you happy and it shows.
+Dessert may not keep you alive, but it always makes you happy.

 For my terracotta pots and baskets, I use a potting mix with extra peat moss to hold more moisture such as Searles Platinum Potting Mix formula.
 Again, all my little darlings will be drenched with SeaMax when planted to rapidly improve their start.
 For my angels that keep going longer, Searles Recharge Pots & Garden is sprinkled to revitalize the soil as it is a wetting agent, quick-release fertiliser and controlled release fertiliser all in one.

 Many will look at my yard and think it is too busy or too colourful, but everyone’s garden is distinct.
-In some seasons my choice of plants is limited, but I will always have plenty of winter colour to choose from.
+My choice of plants is limited in some seasons, but I will always have plenty of winter colour to choose from.
 If you want a more comprehensive Winter planting guide on what to plant in your climatic zone.